 Want to find me on social media?

-And I’d love it if you signed up to get my newsletter (check the sidebar!)
+And I’d love it if you signed up to get my newsletter (check the bottom of the page!)

 For Mythology, Fairy tale, and Folklore Nerds: